Automate access, reduce risk, and stay audit-ready

 RBAC creates access permissions based on job functions rather than individual users.
 A "Financial Analyst" role includes access to accounting systems and financial reporting tools, but excludes HR systems or engineering environments.
 This approach simplifies access management by grouping permissions logically.

-Directory synchronization refers to automated processes maintaining consistent identity information across multiple systems and directories, ensuring user data and access permissions remain accurate across the technology ecosystem.
+Directory synchronization refers to automated processes that maintain consistent identity information across multiple systems and directories, ensuring user data and access permissions remain accurate across the technology ecosystem.

 Organizations typically maintain user information in HR systems like Workday, directory services like Active Directory, cloud applications with separate user databases, and legacy systems.
 Without synchronization, these systems develop conflicting information creating security gaps.